C2DH/ranketwo/_units/webarchives.md

 og:
   description: "Lesson about the fundamentals of the web and web archiving for historians."
 ---
-Curated by Stefania Scagliola, Jordan Ricker and Valerie Schaefer
+Curated by Stefania Scagliola, Jordan Ricker and Valérie Schafer

 Lesson about the fundamentals of the web and web archiving for historians.